kopasxnkliang/IPMN-07/utils/readme.md

 Installation Procedures:

-1. Download the code folders (utils and TextBox) from Google Drive link listed in our project report.
+1. Download the code folders (utils and TextBox) from the Google Drive link listed in our project report.
 Our raw data and processed dataset are available and saved in TextBox/dataset.
 The file structure of ./utils is as follow:

 ```
 ├── preprocessing_utils